babarrett/wey-tek-hk2000c/README.md

 * The keyboard is connected to each plug-in module with a 10 wire connector.
 This supports up to 16 keys.
 There are 4 diodes on the board (or, less likely in keyboard) that determine the plog-in module type.
 16 in total.

+* Connect box, USB to hub, power cord, power strip
+* USB A to USB A for host
+* Remove sw.
+Karabiner, Hammerspoon, sticky keys.
+* Mac = USA Kbd
+* PC emu on kbd
+* Record (103?) scan codes using copy of G80-9000 layout
+* Switch to USB 2-5, try again
+* Switch to host (USB 6), try again
+* Change to EMU #1, retry work station scan codes.
+* See if there is a scan  code test mode.
+* Change back, save settings in box
+* Repeat with EMU #2, itterate
+* Swap kbds, repeat
+* Swap connect boxes

 * Determine the use of these pins, here are a couple theoretical possibilities:
 ```
         Sample #s   Use